cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/yaml.rst

 As Azure is a commercial service it is important that you properly secure the .cloudmesh directory and its yaml files.

-.. todo:: describe briefly how to do that, use chmod go-rw ... chmod u+r ...
+.. todo:: Hyungro, describe briefly how to do that, use chmod go-rw ... chmod u+r ...

 Azure Quickstart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^